yhomarys-qa/qa-portfolio/02-Test-Cases/Search/TC-022_Validate_Search_Result_Product_Price_To_Authenticated_Users.md

 ## ✅ Expected Result

-The product price must be displayed clearly with currency information and associated with the correct product
+The product price must be displayed clearly with currency information and associated with the correct product (example: 10.99$)